kevgleeson78/Theory-of-algorithms-project/README.md

 The first condition checks a flag to see if it has the status of finished and returns zero if it has (terminates).
 The second condition test if either PAD0 or PAD1 are true we still need to add padding to the file.
 PAD0 starts a new message block with a 1 followed by eight zeros and then fills the rest of the block with all zeros up to the last eight bytes of the file.
-PAD1 complets the padded block with a hex representation of the size of the input file. zeros are added up to the last eight bytes of the file.
+PAD1 completes the padded block with a hex representation of the size of the input file. zeros are added up to the last eight bytes of the file.
 Then the size of the file is added as a hex value to the very end of the final hashed message.
 These will be explained further below.